 Meanwhile, Lt.
 Barry Lane (Barton McLane) doggedly tries to solve the murder without resorting to occult explanations.
 This is surprisingly difficult, since Elsa, his first prime suspect, is cleared because her fingerprints don’t match those found at the scene of the crime, and museum janitor Jan Spavero, his second prime suspect, ends up getting mauled by a wolf. …

 Comments: Like Columbia’s Return of the Vampire, which arrived in theaters just eight months earlier, Cry of the Werewolf is a curious film in that jumbles together a number of horror film tropes with uneven results.
-We have Gypsies (always a convenient access point to the occult); lycanthropy (which Universal had mined profitably for years but which Columbia had heretofore avoided); an old spooky house (in this case, a mansion formerly owned by a Gypsy — don’t stop and think about that one too long); and most importantly, a curse carried only by the female members of the family: a hereditary tendency to change into a vicious animal.
+We have Gypsies (always a convenient access point to the occult, at least in the movies); lycanthropy (which Universal had mined profitably for years but which Columbia had heretofore avoided); an old spooky house; and most importantly, a curse carried only by the female members of the family: a hereditary tendency to change into a vicious animal.

 This matriarchal curse is an obvious pilfering from Val Lewton’s Cat People — and while Osa Massen’s Elsa isn’t the lycanthrope in question, her Eastern European accent, wide face and distinctive hairstyle clearly suggest Simone Simon.
-Nina Foche, who is the bad girl to Elsa’s good girl, isn’t very convincing as a Gypsy, but she is always an arresting screen presence and is believably seductive here.
+Nina Foche, who is the bad girl to Elsa’s good girl, isn’t very convincing as Marie LaTour, but she is always an arresting screen presence and is believably seductive here.